BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     it cannot be built either, the other dependencies are still processed.
     Normally Bob stops on the first error that is encountered.

+``-lc LAYERCONFIG``
+    Use additional layer configuration file.

+    This is special kind of configuration file to control the layers checkout.
+Only ``layersWhitelist`` and ``layersScmOverrides`` are supported.
+Layers are updated automatically unless ``--build-only`` is given too.

+    The ``.yaml`` suffix is appended automatically and the configuration file is searched relative to the project root directory unless an absolute path is given.

 ``--no-attic``
     Do not move checkout workspace to attic if inline SCM switching is not possible.
     Instead a build error is issued.